 RNA silencing, also known as RNA interference, is a conserved biological response to double-stranded RNA that regulates gene expression.
 The response is mediated by small interfering RNAs (siRNAs), which guide the sequence-specific degradation of cognate messenger RNAs (mRNAs).
 Our long-term goals are to structurally characterize and mechanistically define events associated with (1) processing of long double-stranded RNAs into siRNAs by the endonuclease acvtivity of Dicer and (2) guide-strand-mediated cleavage of target RNAs by Argonaute, the key component exhibiting slicer activity, within the RNA-induced silencing complex (RISC).
 We are also interested in (3) protein-RNA complexes along the microRNA (miRNA) biogenesis pathway that mediate processing of primary miRNAs to their precursor counterparts, and processes associated with miRNA guide strand-mediated cleavage, translation inhibition or degradation of target RNAs.
-This research involves a collaborative effort with the Thomas Tuschl laboratory at The Rockefeller University.

 Our laboratory has published the following review on RNA silencing: